Ecotourism in Jordan: History

+Economics

 Eco-tourism has generated tremendous revenue for the country and the rural communities in the nature reserves.
 The RSCN has a 100% local employment policy in all their protected areas, resulting in eco-tourism directly supporting around 160,000 families throughout Jordan.
 According to USAID, in the Dana community, over 85 jobs were directly created, helping around 800 people.
 The Feynan Ecolodge, in Wadi Feynan, alone directly creates 32 jobs for locals, and many more indirect jobs.
 Creating jobs is a concern in Jordan since the unemployment rate rests around 12.3 and 15.3 percent.

 Through income-generating projects with eco-tourism, communities living around nature reserves earned JD1.6million in 2012, which is roughly USD2.3million.
 RSCN annual report also showed that eco-tourism revenue was up 10% in 2012 from the year before, jumping from JD831,336 to JD916,141.

 There is huge potential for this industry, which could generate around 50,000 jobs in a decade through environmental conservation.
 This would equate to about JD1.3 billion, equal to about USD2.1 billion.
 According to the Environment Ministry Secretary General Ahmad Qatarneh, environmental destruction costs Jordan about USD1.25 billion a year, five percent of Jordan's GDP and about twice the amount of aid received in 2009.
 A green economy helps to offset this cost while reducing degradation.

+Community involvement

 It is the local communities' involvement in these nature reserves that makes eco-tourism a success.
 The local communities contribute to eco-tourism by leading tours and hikes, working in the lodges and restaurants, transporting people and resources, and other various jobs.
 Manual labor is used more than machines, providing a smaller impact on the environment and more jobs.
 Community members originally relied on hunting and herding for income.
 Now, with the wide variety of jobs, there is less hunting and a better standard of living.
 Herding was once sustainable, but with population growth there was too much pressure on the diverse plants and grazing area.
 Hunting was decreasing biodiversity and endangering animals like the Nubian ibex.
 Now, these animals are used as a tourist attraction rather than food.
 The communities still graze their herds, but they keep significantly less and respect no grazing areas.
 Furthermore, eco-tourism is also helping to revive communities.
 With the help of USAID, the city of Dana, near the Dana Biosphere Reserve, is rebuilding fifty-seven historic houses.
 The goal of the project is to bring back the community members who left the poor city in search of work.
 Through eco-tourism, poverty is reduced, the environment is protected, and heritage is restored.